cepthomas/Nebulator/README.md

 And a static declarative model is also supported if you want to write note sequence descriptions instead.
 Or you can combine declarative and procedural in the same piece.
 Wow!

+# Bonus Stuff
+This project contains a bunch of components that are either recycled or created for this.
+Most could be stripped out for subsequent reuse.
+- Partial emulation of the Processing language for .NET.
+- A theoretically improved multimedia timer with improved accuracy for sub 10 msec period.
+- My midi class may be useful elsewhere.
+- A state machine class that was used in several products.
+Not currently used for this project but could reappear.
+- Partial import of Yamaha style (.sty) files.
+- Multiple file change watcher.
+- General purpose embedded C# in memory compiler.
+- Various utilities and extensions.

 # Third Party
 This application uses these excellent FOSS components:
 - NAudio DLL and modified controls, midi file: [NAudio](https://github.com/naudio/NAudio)